drvinceknight/drvinceknight.github.com/src/md/tch/main.md

   an active learning framework (despite the evidence for this providing a better learning outcome) to "consume" the content passively.

+I also aim to consider further aspects of exclusivity in my teaching as suggested by papers like [[11]](https://osf.io/preprints/socarxiv/3r2ez/)

 I aim to continuously reflect on my practice, for example publishing peer reviewed articles such as [[10]](https://journals.gre.ac.uk/index.php/msor/article/view/254).
 Importantly,